BenjaminSchaaf/sbnf/README.md

 * `scope`: The default scope for the grammar.
 This defaults to `source.` followed by the name lowercased.
 * `scope-postfix`: A postfix appended to all scopes in the grammar (excluding the `scope` header).
 This defaults to the name lowercased.
-Leave empty to leave out the postfix.
+Can be left empty to leave out the postfix.
 * `hidden`: Whether the syntax will be shown in the menu in Sublime Text.

 Example: